 7. Buy More Mobile Data

-Aside from those options, you may decide that you just want to buy more storage space, which you can do through any of the cloud services listed above.
+Aside from options that allow you to manage files on your phone, you may decide that you just want to buy more storage space, which you can do through any of the cloud services listed above.

 Here are the best ways to free up storage space on your iPhone: